-- A. The Board of Directors shall annually appoint a Nominating Committee in accordance with the requirements and criteria of Article IV Section 3 of the Bylaws. - B. At least 60 days before the earliest appointment date provided for by the Bylaws, NHEC shall actively encourage members to submit their names for consideration as potential Nominating Committee members through NHEC's newsletter, website and social media platforms. - C. Any Director whose current term expires at the upcoming annual meeting, and is not otherwise disqualified from seeking another term, shall not participate in the appointment of the Nominating Committee and shall not participate in or contribute to the development of the Board's overview provided for in paragraph F of this policy. - D. The participating directors shall use their collective best judgment concerning the selection of Nominating Committee members in an effort to form a well-qualified and independent committee, with equitable representation of the NHEC membership.
+- A. The Board of Directors shall annually appoint a Nominating Committee in accordance with the requirements and criteria of Article IV Section 3 of the Bylaws. - B. At least 60 days before the earliest appointment date provided for by the Bylaws, NHEC shall actively encourage members to submit their names for consideration as potential Nominating Committee members through NHEC's newsletter, website and social media platforms. - C. Any Director whose current term expires at the upcoming annual meeting, and is not otherwise disqualified from seeking another term, shall not participate in the appointment of the Nominating Committee and shall not participate in or contribute to the development of the Board's overview provided for in paragraph H of this policy. - D. Each member being considered for appointment to the Nominating Committee will be responsible to have met with, or have spoken to, at least one Director who is eligible to participate in the appointment of the Nominating Committee to discuss their interest in and qualifications for serving on the Nominating Committee.
+After being contacted by a member, the Director will advise the Executive Services Administrator of the member contact and communicate any concerns the Director may have.

+- E. The participating directors shall use their collective best judgment concerning the selection of Nominating Committee members in an effort to form a well-qualified and independent committee, with equitable representation of the NHEC membership.
 In addition to any other criteria which the participating directors, in their discretion, may consider, they shall consider the following: - 1.
-The geographic location of applicants' electric service;

-- 2. The rate class of applicants' accounts; - 3.
+The geographic location of applicants' electric service; - 2.
+The rate class of applicants' accounts; - 3.
 The length of applicants' membership; - 4.
 The year-round or seasonal nature of applicants' accounts; - 5.
 The extent of applicants' knowledge and experience dealing with NHEC; and - 6.
-The applicants' involvement in service territory communities.

-Members of the Nominating Committee shall be compensated for their participation and reimbursed for mileage under terms established by the Board of Directors and reviewed annually prior to the appointment of the Nominating Committee.

-- E. NHEC staff shall provide logistical support and information to the Nominating Committee.
+The applicants' involvement in service territory communities. - F. Members of the Nominating Committee shall be compensated for their participation and reimbursed for mileage under terms established by the Board of Directors and reviewed annually prior to the appointment of the Nominating Committee. - G. An administrative assistant of NHEC shall provide logistical support and information to the Nominating Committee.
 Logistical support shall include coordination of Nominating Committee meetings, candidate interviews, and communications.
 Information shall include all current Director Qualification Certifications, candidate questionnaires, background materials concerning NHEC's bylaws, history and operations, Nominating Committee duties and past practices, Board Policies, and other NHEC information requested by the Nominating Committee.
-The CEO or CEO's designee shall provide the Nominating Committee with an overview of NHEC and its current challenges, opportunities and needs from the CEO's perspective.
-The CEO or CEO's designee may attend meetings of the Nominating Committee. - F. The Chair of the Board, or a Director selected by the Board of Directors if the Chair is a potential candidate in the upcoming election, shall provide the Nominating Committee with an overview of NHEC and its current challenges, opportunities and needs from the Board's perspective.
-Neither the Board of Directors nor individual Directors shall otherwise attend or participate in meetings of the Nominating Committee.
+At the organizational meeting of the Nominating Committee, the President/CEO or President/CEO's designee and the Chair of the Board of Directors, or a Director selected by the Board of Directors if the Chair is a potential candidate, may provide the Nominating Committee with an overview of NHEC and its current challenges, opportunities and needs from their perspective. - H. Neither the Chair of the Board of Directors, individual Directors, the President/CEO, nor any other individuals other than the NHEC administrative assistant, shall attend the candidate interviews or deliberations of the Nominating Committee, provided the NHEC administrative assistant shall not comment on the candidate presentations nor otherwise seek to influence the decisions of the Nominating Committee.